michealparks/2026/README.md

 ### Scheduling

 I used the `directed` library under the hood for scheduling tasks to quickly prototype without importing Threlte's scheduling library.
 I sort of like the API more than Threlte's.
-It's a bit simpler, but changing it may be too much of a shock.
+It's a bit simpler, but changing it may be too much of a big change and others may not agree.